openwisp/openwisp-controller/README.rst

 ##############################

 If you haven't already setup WireGuard on your VPN server, this will be a good time do so.
-We stress on using `ansible-wireguard-openwisp <https://github.com/openwisp/ansible-wireguard-openwisp>`_ role for installing WireGuard since it also installs scripts that allows OpenWISP to manage WireGuard VPN server.
+We recommend using the `ansible-wireguard-openwisp <https://github.com/openwisp/ansible-wireguard-openwisp>`_ role for installing WireGuard since it also installs scripts that allows OpenWISP to manage WireGuard VPN server.